jbcodeforce/eda-studies/docs/eda.md

 * **New event-driven applications**:  microservices or functions, producers and consumers of events.
 Event is part of their design on day one.
 Those services expose APIs to be used by web apps, mobile apps, or B2B apps.
 So they supports synchronous and asynchronous protocols.
 * **Events** are persisted for very long time persistence to target sinks like data lakes.
 But it can be dat a warehouse, SaaS partners...
 * **Sinks** represent longer term persistence of the event data or the downstream backend processing.
 Sink integrations are difficult to implement as the sink software may not support idempotency, and may be challenging to support exactly-once delivery.
 Normally consistency boundaries are before reaching the sinks.
-* The last piece of the architecture acts on those events (**Event Processing**), in the form of consume-process-publish semantic, used in data-processing, real-time analytics, where we will find stateful aggregate computation, data transformation ,data pipeline, and Complex Event Processing.
+* The last important piece of the architecture acts on those events (**Event Processing**), in the form of consume-process-publish semantic, used in data-processing, real-time analytics, where we will find stateful aggregate computation, data transformation ,data pipeline, and Complex Event Processing.

+The cross-cutting capabilies of **security, devops and governance**, need to be across all those components, and Infrastructure as Code supported by any technology supporting this architecture, while governance needs to address data lineage, schema, APIs management,...

 ### A zoom into the Event Backbone